Azure/API-Management/changelogs/api-management-service.md

 1. API Management now supports [managed identity authentication for communication with Application Insights](https://docs.microsoft.com/azure/azure-monitor/app/azure-ad-authentication).
 To configure it, specify the `identityClientId` key in the `properties.credentials` property of the `Logger` object and set the value to:
     * `systemAssigned` for a system-assigned identity, or
     * ID of a user-assigned identity.
+2. Support for the multi-dimensional "Request" metric in Azure Monitor is now generally available.

 ### Fixed